SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/writing_modules.md

 7. Now you are ready to check in your code, but it is very important be to absolutely sure that it compiles.
 If you're not certain, repeat step 5 to be sure that it reports "BUILD SUCCESSFUL".<br>
 8. Go to ~/svnroot/seqware-complete/trunk/seqware-pipeline.
 Type 'svn ci -m "text here"'.
 (Obviously, the 'text here' should be replaced by a brief description of changes or updates you are making).<br>
-9. Details of available module help are documented on SorceForge wiki [[SeqWare modules help overview]]<br>
+9. Details of available module help are documented on SourceForge wiki [[SeqWare modules help overview]]<br>

 ## Standards Documentation